EHRI/docs/docs/index.rst

 Welcome to the EHRI documentation
 =================================

 Welcome to the EHRI documentation pages.
-This documentation is intended for people working on the EHRI project or affiliated with the EHRI consortium.
+This documentation is intended for people working on the EHRI project or using using related tools.

 For general information about the EHRI project please go to:

  - The `EHRI Project Homepage <https://ehri-project.eu>`_
  - The `EHRI Portal <https://portal.ehri-project.eu>`_